 Residents are not permitted to allow roomers or boarders to occupy their apartments.
 Violation of this provision is grounds for lease termination.

-Residents are not permitted to allow a former resident of CCHA who has been evicted to occupy their unit, even as a visitor.
+Residents are not permitted to allow a former resident of HACC who has been evicted to occupy their unit, even as a visitor.
 Violation of this provision is grounds for lease termination.

-Residents must advise CCHA if they will be absent from the apartment for more than 7 days.
-Residents shall notify the manager, secure the apartment and provide a means for CCHA to contact the resident in an emergency.
-Failure to advise CCHA of an extended absence is grounds for termination of the lease.
+Residents must advise HACC if they will be absent from the apartment for more than 7 days.
+Residents shall notify the manager, secure the apartment and provide a means for HACC to contact the resident in an emergency.
+Failure to advise HACC of an extended absence is grounds for termination of the lease.

 Showing Units Prior to Leasing